fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-135. ### Why you get "Router may have only one child element" warning?
+135	### How to get current environment in Laravel?

      You have to wrap your Route's in a `<Switch>` block because `<Switch>` is unique in that it renders a route exclusively.